redpanda-data/connect/website/docs/guides/bloblang/methods.md

 BETA: This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.

 Executes an argument Bloblang mapping on the target.
 This method can be used in order to execute dynamic mappings.
-Functions that interact with the environment, such as `file` and `env`, or that access message information directly, such as `content` or `json`, are not enabled for dynamic Bloblang mappings.
+Imports and functions that interact with the environment, such as `file` and `env`, or that access message information directly, such as `content` or `json`, are not enabled for dynamic Bloblang mappings.

 #### Parameters